 - Additional CD tests in the service shell.

 To boot into the service shell insert a dummy plug into the controller port (or short pins 2 and 3) and turn on the player.
 Remove test plug and insert a mouse (or trackball) when the service shell is displayed.

 - CDI450 first try: Passes the ‘in focus’ test but returns a motor error afterwards.
 After a couple of tries it sometimes passes the tests and sometimes doesn’t, regardless of the inserted disc.

 I stopped the tests after that because I didn’t have any new/working laser pickup for my CDI450 at hand and also didn’t want to take apart my CDI550.
 Because I got sidetracked by all those laser problems, my preliminary conclusion was: This is a laser problem.
 An old, burnt out laser cannot get back into focus after the intro movie.

-While putting the CDI450 together I noticed that I totally forgot about the TimeKeeper.
-Of course, this unit was broken and was just kept for spare parts, why should it contain a working TimeKeeper?
+While putting the CDI450 together, I noticed that I totally forgot about the TimeKeeper.
+Of course, this unit was broken and was just kept for spare parts, so why should it contain a working TimeKeeper?

 I swapped it immediately with a working chip, and suddenly both discs started right into the game (world map), as if there never was a problem before.
 The laser movement was still very noisy, by the way, so it’ll probably die soon.

 To my amazement, the games still worked after I switched back to the broken TimeKeeper.
 I must’ve unintentionally started the clock when checking the player date/time settings after reassembling the unit.